 The Journal has long harboured an ambition to host a conference in New York, which, with its unique ambience and wealth of culture, is unquestionably one of the great cities of the world.
 Moreover its tradition of welcoming innovative approaches in the arts extends through to the psychotherapeutic community as well; so in what better setting could we choose to explore our conference theme - Dissociation: Trauma and the Self.

-Our workshop presenters and plenary speakers - who will include Don Kalsched, Donnel Stern, Coline Covington and Margaret Wilkinson - will be offering a diversity of approaches that contextualize, explore and critique what our Jungian orientation contributes to this field.
+Our workshop presenters and plenary speakers - who will include Don Kalsched, Donnel Stern, Coline Covington, Margaret Wilkinson and Craig Stephenson - will be offering a diversity of approaches that contextualize, explore and critique what our Jungian orientation contributes to this field.
 Jung’s early interest in complexes and subsequent focus on archetypes, particularly their inclination toward personification and autonomy, led the way in studies of dissociation.
 More recently, conceptualizations of an unrepressed unconscious are making an important contribution to this ongoing debate and have again brought Jungian perspectives on the ‘not yet conscious’ to the fore.

 Dissociation is then a theme with a rich Jungian history and a general contemporary pertinence.
 The ambience of these Journal conferences is always very inclusive and we have a wide variety of topics and speakers, as you will see from our Programme page.